vazco/uniforms/docs/api-fields.md

   grid="4" // 'col-4-sm' on label, 'col-8-sm' on input
   grid={{md: 5}} // 'col-5-md' on label, 'col-7-md' on input
   grid="col-6-xl" // 'col-6-xl' on label, 'col-6-xl' on input
+  // label className.
+  //   A custom className for the field's label
+  // Available in:
+  //   bootstrap3
+  //   bootstrap4
+  labelClassName="a b c" // You can either specify them as a single string labelClassName=[ 'a', 'b', 'c' ] // or as an array of strings
   // Field layout
   //  The layout of label.
 You can set span and/or offset.
   // Available in: